jim-collier/x9bash5-template/Shell script comparison.md

 	- Marginal improvements in things like math and array features.
 - Cons:
 	- All are basically "Bash+", even if that wasn't their goal.
 Not worth changing for such small incremental gains.
-	- Some, like Yash and Fish, are actually slower than Bash for thing like loops and arrays.
+	- Some, like Yash and Fish, are actually slower than Bash for things like loops and arrays.

 Verdict: Incremental feature improvements over Bash aren't enough.